RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/index.md

 #### IGExplainer

+**IGExplainer** utilizes integrated gradients to generate edge attributions (importance) to a prediction by linearly interpolating from a baseline (

 ## Metrics

 We use a multitude of metrics to measure and quantify the efficacy and robustness of our methods to see where various explainers excel.